yantiz/Multi-User-Blog/README.md

 - Delete all my posts: allow users to delete all their own posts

 ### Actions on post:
-- Like: like this post
+- Like: like or unlike (toggle like) this post
 - Edit: allow users to edit their own posts
 - Delete: allow users to delete their own posts
 - Comment: allow users to leave comment below posts